attdevsupport/att-html5-sdk/sdk/webcontent/selenium/readme.md

 Note that one of the SDK-provided servers must be running so the sample apps can be accessed.

 The entry-point for the suite is implemented in the 'App' class.
 This class delegates to a series of sample-specific classes in order to run the tests for each of those samples.
-For example, it will call into the 'TestSpeech' class to run all the speech-related test cases.
+For example, it will call into the 'TestSMS' class to run all the SMS-related test cases.

 Individual test cases are implemented as methods that use the [Selenium library](http://docs.seleniumhq.org/) to start, drive, and stop the Chrome browser.